arnabs542/qinghaoh.github.io/_posts/2020-08-18-bit-manipulation.markdown

         }

         // so far, max contains the most significant i bits
-        // tpm stands for the potential max we can get if we consider the current bit int tmp = max | (1 << (31 - i));
+        // tmp stands for the potential max we can get if we consider the current bit int tmp = max | (1 << (31 - i));
         // finds a and b in the set so that a ^ b == tmp
         // a ^ b == tmp => a ^ b ^ b == tmp ^ b => a == tmp ^ b